-- a) Appointment and removal of the Company Secretary is subject to Board approval - b) The Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board - c) Each director has the right of access to the Company Secretary at all times - d) The role of the Company Secretary includes: - i. advising the Board and its Committees on governance matters - ii. monitoring that Board and Committee policies and procedures are followed - iii. co-ordinating Board and Committee business including agendas, papers, minutes and filings in a timely manner - iv. ensuring that the business of Board and Committee meetings is accurately captured in the minutes - v. organising meetings of Trust Unitholders as and when required - vi. helping to organise and facilitate the induction and professional development of directors - vii. overseeing a process that ensures directors receive copies of material market announcements after they are made.
+- a) Appointment and removal of the Company Secretary is subject to Board approval - b) The Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board - c) Each director has the right of access to the Company Secretary at all times - d) The role of the Company Secretary includes: - i. advising the Board and its Committees on governance matters - ii. monitoring that Board and Committee policies and procedures are followed - iii. co-ordinating Board and Committee business including agendas, papers, minutes and filings in a timely manner - iv. ensuring that the business of Board and Committee meetings is accurately captured in the minutes - v. helping to organise and facilitate the induction and professional development of directors - vi. overseeing a process that ensures directors receive copies of material market announcements after they are made.